Fast Food BrandingBy Tom Dougherty

 Why?
 It’s simple really.
 Fast food branding rewards only those with meaningful brands.
 Chick-fil-A has represented the best brand in the industry for years.
 McDonalds’ brand means fun.
 Even Taco Bell has tightened up its meaning.

 My point is that you can utilize all the tricks in the marketing book, even to a positive effect.
-But what your brand means to those currently not choosing you is what gains you market share.
+Just don’t believe that they are the solutions to your problems.
+Instead, what your brand means to those currently not choosing you is what gains you market share.